 Of course, the best of anything when it comes to food is a matter of personal taste so I highly encourage you to try a few of these best chocolates in Brussels, perhaps take a few home with you too and decide which one you like best.

-Mary Chocolatier is a firm favourite for many when it comes to the best chocolate in Brussels.
+Mary Chocolatier is a firm favorite for many when it comes to the best chocolate in Brussels.
 I loved pretty much all the chocolates I came away with at Mary.

 The brand started in 1919 when Mary Delluc, a chocolate aficionado opened and started the Mary chocolate shop.